-In addition to this Policy, VLS also maintains a Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy ("SMDVS Policy").
-Sexual misconduct as defined by the Law School (which includes, for example, sexual exploitation and sexual assault) will usually also be a form of sexual harassment.
-Reports of sexual harassment that fit within the definition of sexual misconduct in the SMDVS Policy will be handled under the SMDVS Policy.
-Reports of sexual harassment that fit within the definition of sexual harassment in this Policy Against Harassment, Sexual Harassment, Discrimination and Related Retaliation ("HSHDR Policy") but do not fit within the definition of sexual misconduct in the SMDVS Policy will be handled under this HSHDR Policy.
+In addition to this Policy, VLS also maintains a Sexual Harassment, Domestic Violence, Dating Violence, and Stalking Prohibited by Title IX Policy ("SHDVS Policy").
+Reports of sexual harassment that fit within the definition of prohibited conduct in the SHDVS Policy will be handled under the SHDVS Policy.
+Reports of sexual harassment that fit within the definition of sexual harassment in this Policy Against Harassment, Sexual Harassment, Discrimination and Related Retaliation ("HSHDR Policy") but do not fit within the definition of prohibited conduct in the SHDVS Policy will be handled under this HSHDR Policy.
 In some cases, alleged behavior may violate both policies.
-In such cases, the procedures outlined in the SMDVS Policy will be followed in general, though some procedural variation may be necessary where deemed appropriate by the Title IX Coordinator, the Associate Dean for Student Affairs and Diversity, and/or the Associate Dean for Academic Affairs.
+In such cases, the procedures outlined in the SHDVS Policy will be followed.

 2. NOTICE OF NON-DISCRIMINATION: Vermont Law School is committed to promoting an employment and educational environment free from unlawful harassment, sexual harassment, discrimination, and retaliation.
 Unlawful harassment or discrimination on the basis of age, race, color, creed, ethnicity, national origin, place of birth, ancestry, religion, sex/gender, gender identity/expression, sexual orientation, marital status of students, service in the armed forces of the United States, HIV-positive status, genetic information, or against qualified individuals with disabilities on the basis of disability, as defined by applicable law, or other characteristics as defined and protected by applicable law ("protected characteristics") is prohibited and will not be tolerated.
 In compliance with Title IX of the Education Amendments of 1972 ("Title IX") and applicable state law, Vermont Law School does not discriminate on the basis of sex in its education programs and activities or in employment, and it is required by Title IX to not discriminate on that basis.
-Discrimination on the basis of sex prohibited by Title IX includes sexual harassment and sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion (sexual assault is addressed separately in VLS's SMDVS Policy), as well as retaliation connected with a person's exercise of any right or privilege secured by Title IX, defined more fully below.
 The Law School will take all necessary steps to end conduct prohibited by this policy, to prevent its recurrence, and to address its effects.

 TITLE IX COORDINATOR: Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education's implementing regulations at 34 C.F.R.
 Part 106, the Law School's Title IX Coordinator has primary responsibility for coordinating the Law School's efforts to comply with and carry out its responsibilities under Title IX.
 Sexual harassment against students and employees can be a form of sex discrimination under Title IX.
-Vermont Law School has designated Shirley Jefferson, Associate Dean for Student Affairs and Diversity, 802-831-1333, to serve as its Title IX Coordinator.
-Kim Harris, Director, Human Resources, 802-831-1225, will act as Dean Jefferson's Deputy Title IX Coordinator when Dean Jefferson is unavailable, or in the event of a conflict of interest.
-The Title IX Coordinator is responsible for coordinating VLS's compliance with Title IX, including overseeing all complaints of sex discrimination and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
-The Law School's Title IX Coordinator also oversees, in collaboration with other Law School offices as necessary, the Law School's response to reports and complaints of sexual misconduct, domestic violence, dating violence and stalking involving Law School students and employees.
+Vermont Law School has designated Beth McCormack, Vice Dean for Students and Professor of Law, 802-831-1004, to serve as its Title IX Coordinator.
+The Director of Human Resources, 802-831-1225, will act as the Deputy Title IX Coordinator when the Vice Dean is unavailable, or in the event of a conflict of interest.

+The Title IX Coordinator is responsible for coordinating VLS's compliance with Title IX, including overseeing all reports of sex discrimination and identifying and addressing any patterns or systemic problems that arise during the review of such reports.
+The Law School's Title IX Coordinator also oversees, in collaboration with other Law School offices as necessary, the Law School's response to reports of sexual harassment, domestic violence, dating violence, and stalking involving Law School students and employees.
 Inquiries concerning Title IX may be referred to the Law School's Title IX Coordinator or to the United States Department of Education's Office of Civil Rights.

-A student or employee should contact the Title IX Coordinator or Deputy Title IX Coordinator(s) in order to:
+A student or employee should contact the Title IX Coordinator or Deputy Title IX Coordinator in order to: